cjimti/imti/content/post/2019-03-20-linear-algebra-04-inverse-determinant.md

 - **Invertibility conditions** and their equivalence
 - **Numerical considerations** for ill-conditioned matrices

-In the next article, we'll explore **vector spaces and subspaces**, fundamental concepts that provide the theoretical foundation for understanding linear transformations.

 ## Resources

 - [Matrix Inverse - Khan Academy](https://www.khanacademy.org/math/algebra-home/alg-matrices/alg-intro-to-matrix-inverses)